Excess hair, hair loss and acne are often symptoms of PCOS.

 Reduces the binding of androgens to the target tissues.
 A treatment for acne, hirsutism and alopecia, but is not commonly prescribed in Australia

-Isotretinoin can only be prescribed by a dermatologist (skin specialist) for severe acne.
+Isotretinoin can only be prescribed in Australia by a dermatologist (skin specialist) for severe acne.
 This works by shrinking the sebaceous glands (glands that secrete substances onto the skin surface) and by reducing sebum production (sebum is made from cholesterol and fats and is one component of the oil on the skin's surface).
 This should be used only in women who are not trying to conceive and effective contraception such as the oral contraceptive pill must be used when taking this treatment, as there is a possibility of foetal abnormalities (birth defects).
 Side effects include dry skin and eczema.

-Minoxidil is a cream that is massaged into the scalp and helps to prevent hair loss.
+Minoxidil is a liquid or foam that is massaged into the scalp and helps to prevent hair loss.
 Side effects include scalp dryness and itchiness.
 Some dermatologists prescribe minoxidil in tablet form, often together with spironolactone.

 To make a decision on the best therapy to help with problems with hair and acne discuss your options with your doctor and seek the best quality health care you can.
 Prioritise what is most important to you and communicate this with your doctor.